Robin Lovell-Badge

-Robin Howard Lovell-Badge is a British scientist most famous for his discovery, along with Peter Goodfellow, of the SRY gene on the Y-chromosome that is the determinant of sex in mammals.
+Robin Howard Lovell-Badge is a British developmental biologist.
+He is most well known for his discovery, along with Peter Goodfellow, of the SRY gene on the Y-chromosome that is the determinant of sex in mammals.
 They shared the 1995 Louis-Jeantet Prize for Medicine for their discovery.
-He was awarded the 2022 Genetics Society Medal.
+He was awarded the 2010 Waddington Medal from the British Society for Developmental Biology and the 2022 Genetics Society Medal.
 He is currently a Senior Group Leader and Head of the Laboratory of Stem Cell Biology and Developmental Genetics at the Francis Crick Institute in Central London.